 With the discontinuation of the Michigan Youth Arts Festival, MCTE has retired the Touchstone Award.
 Here you will find a description of this award and a list of past honorees.

 The Touchstone Award

-The Touchstone Award for Michigan’s Creative Writing High School Teacher of the Year is given in association with the Michigan Youth Arts Creative Writing Program and is MCTE’s way of recognizing Creative Writing teachers at the high school level.
+The Touchstone Award for Michigan’s Creative Writing High School Teacher of the Year was given in association with the Michigan Youth Arts Creative Writing Program and was MCTE’s way of recognizing Creative Writing teachers at the high school level.

 - Nominees are teachers who are “advocates in arts education who endow Michigan’s children with a lifelong capacity for innovation.”

 - Nominees should also have “a record of advocacy for arts programs, dedication to bringing out the very best in their students, and a continued commitment to artistic excellence.”

 - Nominees should be actively teaching Creative Writing at the high school level and should be members of MCTE.